 Paddle the San Marcos River at Night

-What’s more awesome than going stand-up paddle boarding?
+What’s more awesome than going kayaking?
 Doing so at night, of course!
-With the colorful LED lights of you and your friends’ paddle boards guiding your way, you’ll experience floating on the San Marcos River in a whole new way.
-All of this is part of the SUP Glow Night Tours provided by Paddle SMTX.
-Paddle under the stars and savor gorgeous views of the river throughout the nearly 1.5-hour guided tour.
-You can even choose from of seven colors for your paddle board, so put on your glow sticks and light up the night.
+With the colorful LED lights of you and your friends’ clear kayaks guiding your way, you’ll experience floating on the San Marcos River in a whole new way.
+All of this is part of the Glow Tours provided by Paddle SMTX.
+Paddle under the stars and savor gorgeous views of the river throughout the nearly 75-minute guided tour.
+You can even choose the colors that glow beneath you, so put on your glow sticks and light up the night.

 Hike More Than 1,200 Acres of Hill Country Trails

 Wander through scenic grassland meadows and groves of Ashe juniper and live oak trees blanketed in Spanish moss.
 Take in limestone cliffs and keep an eye out for deer and rare birds like the golden cheek warbler.
 These kinds of experiences await at the natural areas in San Marcos, so you’ll definitely want to bring your hiking boots.
 The largest of these green spaces, the more than 700-acre Purgatory Creek Natural Area, offers more than 12 miles of trails popular with trail runners, mountain bikers, hikers, and birders.
 For more time outdoors, hike the trails at Spring Lake Natural Area that weave through 251 acres of meadows and woodlands.
 Visiting in the spring is even more of a treat, as the blooming flowers of the mountain laurel and kidneywood trees attract an array of butterflies.

 Believe it or not, these are just two of the five natural areas you can explore in San Marcos.
 Find out more about all of them here.